Fireworks Fizzle Over Finances. Easthampton's 4th July Show Canceled

 Snyder said that the event's price tag was in the vicinity of $20,000 and climbing.
 This year, a community policing grant that had paid for much of the patrols of the event dried up, further increasing projected costs.

-Snyder called the fireworks “a labor of love” and said that Kiwanis members are disappointed to have to call off the event for financial reasons.
+Snyder called the fireworks "a labour of love" and said that Kiwanis members are disappointed to have to call off the event for financial reasons.

 Mayor Michael A. Tautznik said this week that the event would be missed.